pattonsgirl/CEG2410/Assignments/WebHosting/configuration-HTTP.md

 ## Task 2 - Web Service Configuration

-Install and configure an the Apache HTTP package & service on your AWS instance.
+Install and configure an the Apache HTTP Server OR NGINX HTTP package & service on your AWS instance.

 You may - and are encouraged to - bring your own site just to make grading more fun.